 Back in March and April, dentists told me if we surveyed them in a week that they think 100% of dentists would report a huge drop in income.

-In the survey we did on March 18, 2020, 3 in 10 dentists said that they no longer had an income at all.
+In the survey we did on March 18, 2020, three in 10 dentists said that they no longer had an income at all.
 Only 31% reported that their income had not changed, and many of those who said that seemed to work in military dentistry or in very rural areas.

-On April 17, only 19% of dentists still had similar incomes as before COVID-19.
+On April 17, only 19% of dentists still had similar incomes as before COVID.
 56% lost their income completely.
 The ones that still had incomes in some cases were staying open only for emergency procedures.

 On May 15, 25% of dentists reported normal incomes.
 42% lost their income completely, which is an improvement from May.
 Luckily by August, the majority of dentists reported incomes have returned to pre-COVID levels.

 As an incoming dental student, much of our curriculum has moved to remote instruction so we aren’t getting the hand skills we need, yet tuition isn’t being changed at all.